JonKing93/Github-Tutorial-Workshop/workshop/exercise-1.md

 # Exercise 1: Create a new repository

-In this exercise, we will create a new repository.
+In this exercise, we will create a new repository and examine its contents.

 ## A) Create a new repository